marsdrums/ReSTIR-reworking/The gi pass explained/3) Diffuse.md

 ![](./images/old_vs_new_diffuse.png)

+(the environment map used in the two shots is the same)

 The ReSTIR math has been revisited, as well as the sampling and reservoir reuse strategies, allowing for faster convergence and lighter temporal filtering.